100 Digital Marketing Statistics to Support Your 2022 Strategy

 - Budgets are increasing for CX.
 In 2017, only 47 percent of survey respondents expected their budgets to increase for customer experience.
 In 2019, that number has risen to 74 percent.

-- Consumers are inclined to switch brands to those that speak to their needs – with 52 percent stating said they would switch brands if they were not getting custom messages and offerings.
+- Consumers are inclined to switch brands to those that speak to their needs – with 52 percent stating they would switch brands if they were not getting custom messages and offerings.

 - As many brands turn to automation to reach consumers in real-time, customer experience mapping and personalized content are considered the best ways to optimize automation initiatives.